Saint-Martin-de-Belleville

 Saint-Martin-de-Belleville is home to one of the best restaurants in the French Alps, the 3 Michelin starred La Bouitte.
-It is also the setting for the infamous novel by the Marquis de Sade, The 120 Days of Sodom.

 Ski

 The Saint-Martin-de-Belleville ski area is part of the Three Valleys ski area that includes the resorts of Les Menuires, Val Thorens, Meribel, Courchevel and La Tania.
 In total the area has 600 km of posted runs and 200 ski lifts.

 Summer

 Saint-Martin has also in the past few years increased its publicity of the area for summer visitors.
 All of the winter brochures now include a section on the summer season that runs most years from 30 June until 1 September.
 The 3 Valleys links are open on a Tuesday and a Thursday for mountain biking and walking.

 Transportation

 If travelling there the nearest airports (closest first) are: